Knife Play: Content

 A sticker on the cover of the album reads "When my mom died I listened to Henry Cowell, Joy Division, Detroit techno, the Smiths, Takemitsu, Sabbath, Gamelan, Black Angels and Cecil Taylor".
 The title is a reference to knife play.
-Noted themes include familial dysfunction, violence and despair; "Hives Hives" is a cover of the IBOPA song "Hives" that references AIDS and HIV, and "Dr. Troll" is about a young transgender girl who teaches a class of preschoolers.
+Noted themes include familial dysfunction, violence and despair.
+"Hives Hives" is a cover of the IBOPA song "Hives" that references AIDS and HIV, and "Dr. Troll" is about a young transgender girl who teaches a class of preschoolers.
 "Suha" is about the titular 25-year-old woman, and features lyrics describing how Suha wants to commit suicide by cop.
 "Luber" is about a child named Luber who Jamie Stewart encountered buying Smashing Pumpkins records while working at a record store in San Jose.
-"Poe Poe" is about a sugar daddy, "I Broke Up (SJ)" is about the violent breakup of a relationship, "Don Diasco" is named after Don Dias, former member of Ten in the Swear Jar.
-"Homonculus" is about someone who was romantically interested with Xiu Xiu member at the time Yvonne Chen.
+"Poe Poe" is about a sugar daddy.
+"I Broke Up (SJ)" is about the violent breakup of a relationship.
+"Don Diasco" is named after Don Dias, former member of Ten in the Swear Jar.
+"Homonculus" is about someone who was romantically interested with at-the-time Xiu Xiu member Yvonne Chen.